Orange-OpenSource/a11y-guidelines/src/en/web/design/layout.md

 **When:** during design and development.

 **Description:**
-- Interactive elements must have a sufficiently large surface area or be adequately spaced to be easily activated, reducing the risk of errors.
+- Interactive elements must have a sufficiently large target size or be adequately spaced to be easily activated, reducing the risk of errors.
-- Interactive elements must measure at least 24 pixels high by 24 pixels wide.
+- Interactive elements must measure at least 24 pixels height by 24 pixels width.
 It is essential to consider the entire click or touch area, not just the text or image.

 **Checklist:**
 - Verify the dimensions of interactive elements.
-- Ensure that interactive elements meet a minimum surface area of 24 pixels high by 24 pixels wide, under all display conditions regardless of zoom level or viewport size.
+- Ensure that interactive elements meet a minimum target size of 24 pixels height by 24 pixels width, under all display conditions regardless of zoom level or viewport size.

 **Compliant exceptions:**
-- If interactive elements have a surface area smaller than the minimum of 24x24 pixels but are positioned so that a circle with a diameter of 24 pixels centered on each does not overlap with other interactive elements.
+- If interactive elements have a target size smaller than the minimum of 24x24 pixels but are positioned so that a circle with a diameter of 24 pixels centered on each does not overlap with other interactive elements.
-- If the surface area of the interactive element is less than 24x24 pixels but there is a compliant alternative that allows the same action.
+- If the target size of the interactive element is less than 24x24 pixels but there is a compliant alternative that allows the same action.
 - If the interactive element is embedded in a sentence or its size is constrained by the line height of surrounding non-interactive text.

 **Non-applicable exceptions**